Why you never see women playing in mariachi bands

 There is also a tacit acknowledgement by the general Mexican population that a man's ability to move this way is fleeting.
 Our field correspondent pointed out that in the wild this movement is rarely seen in men after the age of 25.

 In contrast, the sexuality of women’s hips lasts practically forever.
 Big, small, wide, young, more mature or imperfect, the sensuality of women's’ hips is probably the last thing to go.
 I remember my mother getting admiring glances well into her fifties.
 (I was mortified.)

 My investigative conclusion?
-In regional music, Mexican women are all over Mexico are discreetly appreciating the beauty, sexuality and brevity of youth that is the everyday pleasure of men admiring young women.
+Mexican women are all over Mexico are discreetly appreciating the beauty, sexuality and brevity of youth that is the everyday pleasure of men admiring young women.

-Just like the way women subtiley used Mexican hand fans in days of old to communicate with suitors, young men dancing to regional music can dance in front of their grandmothers and sisters at a family gathering and still send a coded message to young females grazing nearby.
+Just like the way Mexican women used hand fans in days of old to communicate with suitors, young men dancing to regional music can dance in front of their grandmothers and sisters at a family gathering and still send a coded message to young females grazing nearby.

 Or at least that’s my hypothesis.
-As you may know, the rules of basic scientific method require that many independent experimenters repeat the experiment and test for discrepancies themselves.
+As you may know, the rules of basic scientific method require that many independent experimenters repeat the experiment and test for the same results themselves.